Coffee Lovers Diet: The Key to Health and Weight Loss?

 The most glaringly obvious problem with the diet is his faulty study.
 He had one group consume caffeinated high-phenol coffee and the other group (placebo) consume decaffeinated low-phenol coffee.
 Anyone who has ever studied the scientific method knows that a valid study can only test for ONE variable at a time.
 His study actually had TWO variables; caffeine and phenols (CGA).

-He should have used caffeinated high-phenol coffee and a placebo of caffeinated low-phenol coffee as his placebo.
-Of course, the people who had the caffeinated coffee were going to report better mood, energy, and productivity since that’s what caffeine does.
-The decaf group, of course, were going to feel lousy especially if they had previously been caffeinated coffee drinkers…
+He should have used caffeinated high-phenol coffee alongside a control of caffeinated low-phenol coffee.
+Of course, the people who had the higher caffeine were going to report better mood, energy, and productivity since that’s what caffeine does.
+The decaf group, of course, were going to feel lousy especially if they had previously been caffeine drinkers…

 Dr. Arnot sells his own brand of high-phenol coffee (Dr. Danger Coffee), so there is a potential conflict of interest.
 Arnot has also filed a patent on the high-phenol method of making coffee.

-Dr. Arnot says that people feel better immediately after his coffee when compared to the their normal coffee drink.
-The problem with that logic is that Greek style coffee also has more caffeine per ounce than western brewed coffee.
+Dr. Arnot says that people feel better immediately after his coffee when compared to their normal brew.
+The problem with that logic is that Greek style brewing also has more caffeine per ounce than a typical western brew.
 So if people suddenly switch from one to the other, they will feel a difference because of the caffeine levels.

 It’s also worth noting that traditionally both Greek and Turkish-style coffee are served with sugar and can be pretty sweet.
 I would assume that the Ikarians also consumed their coffee this way (although cannot verify this).